stevencumming/customercounter/README.md

 ### SCALABILITY
-- To scale the application up, a dedicated web host will be necessary:
+- To scale up the application a dedicated web host will be necessary:
 	- PHP, MySQL, and IIS / Apache
 	- I'd probably trial a mid-tier host that can sustain the potentially high traffic
 - A domain would need to be purchased or used too. (to access it)